palpen/grades_sum_stats/README.md

 # Grades Summary Statistics
 Stata program that calculates summary statistics of class grades and creates a histogram for each test question

 The list of grades must be in comma-delimited format and saved as a csv file.
-Once the grades are in proper format, run calculate_grades.do in Stata.
-To calculate the summary statistics and create histograms of the grades (for each question), execute
+Once the grades are in proper format, run calculate_grades.do in Stata to initiate the program.
+Then, to calculate the summary statistics and create histograms of the grades (for each question), execute

 > grade_stats "PATH_TO_GRADE_LIST" "grades_data.csv" 10